In this Article

 Levels of caffeine will vary depending on the brand and flavour of ice tea you choose.
 On an average, one serving of iced tea contains about 12mg to 18mg of caffeine.
 During pregnancy, one should not exceed the caffeine intake of more than 200 mg per day.
 If ice tea can replace your daily fix of coffee, then it’s consumption will do you no harm as tea contains less caffeine than coffee.

-Tea is one of the healthiest beverage a pregnant woman can have, albeit in moderate quantities.
+Tea is one of the healthiest beverages a pregnant woman can have, albeit in moderate quantities.
 Let us see the various benefits iced tea offers:

 1. Provides Instant Refreshment